What is web content?

 Caution: Animations slow down the loading of a web site.
 So if your website is not dedicated to Web cartoons or animated movies, the best animations are those done in moderation.

 Images are illustrations representing the external forms of a person or thing.
-They are the the majority of multimedia found on websites.
-They can be obtained from photos or clip art or even done with a graphics editor or scanner.
+They are the majority of multimedia found on websites.
+They can be obtained from photos or clip art.
+They can even be done with a graphics editor or scanner.

 Sound is anything which may be heard.
 It is embedded in a Web page for readers to listen to it when they enter the site or when they click a link to turn it on.